Florida officials seek arrest for pastor that violated rules

 Hillsborough Sheriff Chad Chronister said in a news conference Monday that he was negotiating with the attorney of Pastor Rodney Howard-Browne to turn himself in to authorities in Hernando County, where he lives.
 Chronister added that the pastor has “an arsenal of weaponry” and “a vast security force."

-Chronister said his command staff met with The River at Tampa Bay Church leaders about the danger they are putting themselves — and their congregation — in by not maintaining appropriate social distancing, and Howard-Browne went ahead and held the services.
-The Sheriff's Office also placed a digital sign on the road near the church driveway that said, “practice social distancing.”
+Chronister said his command staff met with The River at Tampa Bay Church leaders about the danger they are putting themselves — and their congregation — in by not maintaining appropriate social distancing, but Howard-Browne held the services.
+The Sheriff's Office also placed a digital sign on the road near the church driveway that said “practice social distancing.”

-“Shame on this pastor, there legal staff and the leaders of this staff for forcing us to do our job.
+“Shame on this pastor, their legal staff and the leaders of this staff for forcing us to do our job.
 That's not what we wanted to do during a declared state of emergency,” Chronister said.
-“We are hopeful that this will be a wake up call for him, his legal staff and his entire leadership at the church.
-We're also hoping the congregation realizes the importance of reducing the spread of this virus and stays at home.”
+“We are hopeful that this will be a wakeup call."

-The church has said it has sanitized the building, and the pastor said in a tweet that the church is an essential business.
+The church has said it sanitized the building, and the pastor said on Twitter that the church is an essential business.
 He also attacked the media for “religious bigotry and hate.”

 The county and governor’s orders require gatherings, including those held by faith-based groups, be fewer than 10 people to limit the spread of COVID-19.
 A live stream of Sunday's three-and-a-half-hour church service showed scores of congregants.
 In a Facebook post, Howard-Browne said coronavirus “is blown totally way out of proportion.”

-On March 18, the church called its ministry an essential service, just like police and firefighters, and said it would keep its doors open despite closure orders.
+On March 18, the church called its ministry an essential service, just like police and firefighters, and said it would keep its doors open.

-In a video on Facebook on Sunday, Howard-Browne said “it looks like we're going to have to go to court over this because the church is encroached from every side.”
+In a Facebook video Sunday, Howard-Browne said “it looks like we're going to have to go to court over this because the church is encroached from every side.”

-As recently as last year, Howard-Browne's church hosted an event with Paula White Cain, who was named an advisor heading President Donald Trump’s Faith and Opportunity Initiative.
-She is also an unofficial spiritual advisor to the president.
+As recently as last year, Howard-Browne's church hosted an event with Paula White Cain, who was named an advisor leading President Donald Trump’s Faith and Opportunity Initiative.
+She's also an unofficial spiritual advisor to the president.

 Follow AP coverage of the virus outbreak at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak.